endoflife-date/endoflife.date/products/azul-zulu.md

 # - releases have a latestJdkVersion that must be updated whenever latest is updated,
 # - changelog links are not predictable (see https://docs.azul.com/core/zulu-openjdk/release-notes.html).

+# Versions and dates are those from the CA builds (PSU Update Type).
 # Latest releases can be found on https://www.azul.com/downloads/?os=linux&architecture=x86-64-bit&package=jdk&show-old-builds=true#download-openjdk.
 # Latest release dates can be found in each corresponding JSE Certificate (or in https://docs.azul.com/core/zulu-openjdk/release-notes.html).
 # EOL date can be found on https://www.azul.com/products/azul-support-roadmap/.